Antiques Road Trip

 Lewis actually topped the leaderboard in both series, but in series 1, Harper pipped him in the final auction.

 In one episode, David Harper paid £100 for what he thought was a Royal Crown Derby 1128 Pattern bowl worth £400, but upon seeing it, his opponent James Lewis immediately identified it as a likely fake.
 David sent it to Royal Crown Derby, who tested it, declared that it was indeed fake, and impounded it.
 Luckily David was able to get his money back from the dealer (who, let's face it, could hardly refuse, what with being on telly and all).
 But that wasn't the end of the drama - when they arrived at the auction, they found out that two of the other items (a Langley pottery frog bought by Lewis and a mid-19th century charger plate purchased by Harper) had been broken because the lowly serf of the production company whose job it was to pack them up for transit hadn't done a very good job.
 The Bargain Hunt broken items protocol was applied, with both dealers being given the auctioneer's top estimate for the items - which amounted to two rather handsome profits, boosted by the fact that they didn't have to pay commission.

 Mark Stacey's talent for getting dealers to give him items for free.
 Derren Brown would be proud.

 This was STV's first series commission for the BBC.
-There is a clue to the show's Caledonian origin in the fact that the experts usually pay for their purchases using Scottish banknotes.
+In the earlier series there was a clue to the show's Caledonian origin in the fact that the experts usually paid for their purchases using Scottish banknotes.

 From the second series up until the fifth series, the show aired in an earlier slot at 5.15, and some experts-visit-historic-buildings inserts allowed its running time to extend from half an hour to 45 minutes.
 Interesting though these often are, the best bits of the show are still the interactions between the contestants, which now seem a bit swamped by all the extra(neous) material.